 Speaking of cupcakes, are you watching the Holiday Baking Championship on the Food Network?
 I was sucked in this past weekend.
 I’m doing my best to avoid The Great British Baking Show.
 JK.
 I just fired up Netflix and now I’m hooked at 11PM at night.

-I’m IN LOVE with this advent calendar.
+I’m IN LOVE with this advent calendar, which is on sale for 20% off (use code FALLBACK).
 The retro feel of it reminds me of my grandma.

 I also like that I can incorporate it with different Christmas color schemes because of the different colored houses.